ParkerICI/flow-analysis-tutorial/README.md

 * Use excel file titled "ScienceDataset_DebarcodedKey" in the [Science datasets](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets) folder
 * Based on the distance between positive and negative channels
 * Check barcoding worked by viewing summary plots of barcode yields

+### Starting the de-barcoding GUI and selecting the working directory and example data

 ```
 library(premessa)